Analyzer-less X-ray Interferometry with Super-Resolution Methods: Abstract

 \section{Abstract}

-We propose the use of super-resolution methods for X-ray grating interferometry without an analyzer with detectors that fail to meet the Nyquist sampling rate needed for traditional image recovery algorithms.
-This method enables Talbot-Lau interferometry without the X-ray absorbing analyzer and allows for higher autocorrelation lengths for the analyzer-less Modulated Phase Grating Interferometer.
-This will allow for reduced X-ray dose and higher autocorrelation lengths than previously accessible.
-We demonstrate the use of super-resolution methods to iteratively reconstruct attenuation, differential-phase, and dark-field images using simulations of a one-dimensional lung phantom with tumors.
-For a fringe period of $p_D = 22 \: \mu m$, we compare the simulated imaging performance of interferometers with a 30 $\mu m$ and 50 $\mu m$ detector for various signal-to-noise ratios.
-We show that our super-resolution iterative reconstruction methods are highly robust and can be used to improve grating interferometry for cases where traditional algorithms cannot be used.
+X-ray interferometry provides valuable information in terms of attenuation, small-angle scatter, and differential-phase contrast.
+This multi-modal contrast can aid in many clinical applications, such as lung diseases and breast cancer.
+However, standard interferometry has an analyzer grating that can increase the dose requirement to maintain the same image quality as a standard X-ray.
+We propose the use of super-resolution methods for X-ray grating interferometry without an analyzer, with detectors that fail to meet the Nyquist sampling rate needed for traditional image recovery algorithms.
+Detector phase steps are used to nominally recover the fringe sampling, followed by iterative recovery of the visibility and object parameters.
+This method enables Talbot--Lau interferometry without the X-ray absorbing analyzer.
+Removing the absorbing analyzer grating may improve dose efficiency and reduce system complexity.
+We demonstrate the use of super-resolution methods to iteratively reconstruct attenuation, differential-phase, and dark-field images using simulations of two-dimensional lung phantoms with lesions.
+A direct CdTe detector was simulated with pixel sizes of 55, 75, and 150 $\mu$m.
+The simulation results show that the proposed super-resolution iterative reconstruction method for Talbot-Lau Interferometry remains stable under the simulated noise conditions and can recover image parameters in cases where traditional algorithms cannot be used.